cbalderama/QA-Tester-Portfolio/README.md

 ## Skills
 #### Manual Testing
-• Able to perform manual testing to identify bugs, validate functionality, and ensure software met quality standards and user requirements.
+• Experienced in end-to-end manual testing for web and mobile platforms, including SIT, UAT, and Alpha/Beta program management.

 • First hand experience in Software development cycle as well as testing cycles
 #### Automation Testing
-• Able to perform automation testing by creating and running test scripts using tools, ensuring faster, consistent, and reliable validation of software functionality.
+• TOSCA certified with hands-on experience creating automated test scripts using Selenium and Appium for finance and AI-powered applications.

 • Create optimized project structures and framework for efficiency.

-#### Test Documentation
+#### Test Documentation & Strategy
-• Experienced in creating test cases, test plans, and test data.
+• Expert in developing comprehensive test plans, governance frameworks, and exhaustive test cases aligned with agile goals and performance standards.

 • Write organized and timely test reports.

 • Skilled in identifying, documenting, and reporting software defects.

-#### Test Analysis
+#### Test Analysis & Leadership
-• Proficient in analyzing project requirements and translating them into comprehensive test plans and strategies.
+• Strategic leader in quality management, proficient in analyzing complex backend integrations, third-party APIs, and identifying critical system gaps.

 • Experienced in identifying test scenarios, test cases, and test data necessary for thorough testing coverage.

-• Strong analytical and problem-solving skills in QA testing scenarios.

 #### Software Programming
-• Proficient in the fundamentals of programming language.
+• Professional background in React Native development and Computer Science, specializing in enhancing UI/UX and functional features for mobile applications.

 • Experience developing mobile applications.